sarah-harvey/todo_app_backend/README.md

 # todo_app_backend

-This is the back end API of a Todo Application, built throughout the [Tech Returners]<https://www.techreturners.com/your-journey-into-tech> Your Journey Into Tech course.
-It is consumed by a front end React application, available [here]<https://sarah-harvey.github.io/todo_app_frontend>  and connects to an RDS Database.
+This is the back end API of a Todo Application, built throughout the Tech Returners<https://www.techreturners.com/your-journey-into-tech> Your Journey Into Tech course.
+It is consumed by a front end React application, available here:<https://sarah-harvey.github.io/todo_app_frontend>  and connects to an RDS Database.

 The hosted version of the application is available here: https://sarah-harvey.github.io/todo_app_backend